AKARI-B3/apb/README.md

 9. Tell us about the fundpage on reddit.com/u/akari_bit or https://memo.cash/profile/1D9QccNGQY9xspZ8J44CHuo5vThGZrqtzr or email akari.global@protonmail.com so we can put it on http://bitfund.cash<br>

 <h2>Launching</h2>
 10. You can update the current goal level and current goal amount, and any of the modified files at any time.
 It is recommended to update your fundraiser information as your fund proceeds and recommended to share links such as where your fundraisers can view more information about your goals.
+Read the tips for success at <a href="http://bitfund.cash ">http://bitfund.cash</a>

 <hr>